getporter/porter/CONTRIBUTION_LADDER.md

 [release managers]: https://github.com/orgs/getporter/teams/release

+### How to become a release manager

+Anyone can become a release manager, all you have to do is reach out to a maintainer who will give you the proper documentation, help you identify the release date and be available on the date of the release.
+It is recommended release managers try to sign up for at least 2 (two) releases, so they can get comfortable with the release process.

 ## Inactivity
 It is important for maintainers to stay active to set an example and show commitment to the project.